Ultimate magazine theme for WordPress.

 Expand your emergency savings

 If the pandemic has taught us anything when it comes to money, then financial situations can change quickly.
-This may interest you : State-run ‘auto IRAs’ gaining steam as a retirement savings solution.
+On the same subject : CAPITAL IDEAS: You’re not as rich as you think you are.
 Millions of Americans have experienced some degree of job loss due to the pandemic, while others have had to shorten working hours to help children with distance learning, burdening their budgets.

 If you find yourself at the other end of the spectrum and have excess cash, using it to increase (or trigger) your emergency savings is a great option.